Terminal Manhole Connection / P-Trap

 Polyethylene P-trap installation

-With a PE P-Trap, no anchoring is required, the M90SE PE pipe is electro fused directly to the spigot of the Polyethylene P-Trap, which is cast into the manhole chamber.
-This is the lowest cost option and provides a 100 year maintenance free drainage system.
+Mill-Pro Polyethylene P-Traps are a fully structural fabrication, due to the exclusive use of butt welding.
+Therefore no anchoring is required, the connecting PE pipe is electrofused directly to the spigot of the Polyethylene P-Trap, which is cast into the manhole chamber.
+The P-Trap can take full tensile load once cast into the chamber wall.
+This is the lowest cost option for a terminal manhole and provides a maintenance free drainage system.

 Polyethylene P-Trap Manufacturing

 All Mill-Pro P-Traps are manufactured using only Butt Welding techniques in accordance with BS ISO 21307, including on the rodding connection.
-No extrusion welding is used in any Mill-Pro drainage fitting manufacture.
-Extrusion welding is structural weak and is banned under DSD Appendix 5A, Clause 5.4.
+Extrusion welding is NOT structural and is weak, it is banned under DSD PS Appendix 5A, Clause 5.4 PS Appendix 5A